 Hali Country Hotel is located, on the farm Hali in the South East of Iceland.
 We offer inexpensive, comfortable and cosy accommodation, a historical museum and a fully licensed restaurant serving primarily local food.
-Currently there are 35 cows and 120 sheep on the farm.
-There can also be found an extensive aquaculture, foremost with the farming of arctic char.
-The arctic char belongs to the Salmonidae family and is closely related to both salmon and trout.
-It is a cold-water fish and lives wild only in the northern countries.
+Currently there are 200 sheep on the farm.

 Þorbjörg Arnórsdóttir the curator of the museum was a teacher and headmistress of a small school in the area.
 Now the school has been shut down and Þorbjörg puts all her effort into the development of the cultural heritage center.
 Hali Country Hotel offers a fully licensed restaurant with a variety of local food, home baked cakes and more.
 You will have the opportunity of tasting farm-raised Arctic char, gourmet Icelandic lamb and traditional lamb meat soup with home baked bread.